rangduju/DecorRater/README.md

 # DecorRater
-A rater of decoration level from images of houses.
+A rater of house internal decoration based on images.